-The School's investment in capital assets as of June 30, 2022 amounts to \$558,681 (net of accumulated depreciation) and right of use lease asset (building) \$7,152,385 (net of accumulated amortization).
-This investment in capital assets includes right of use lease asset (buildings), building and improvements, furniture and equipment.
-As of June 30, 2022, the School had long-term liabilities of \$7,467,914 associated to its capital assets.
+The School's investment in capital assets as of June 30, 2022 amounts to \$214,270 (net of accumulated depreciation) and right of use lease asset (building) of \$10,380,881 (net of accumulated amortization).
+This investment in capital assets includes right of use lease asset (buildings), building improvements, audio visual equipment and furniture and equipment.
+The School has \$10,765,305 in long term debt associated to capital assets and working capital.